BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 test cases for mobile Login page

-3. Test login with valid credentials on the mobile app's login page.
+3. Test login with valid credentials.

-6. Test the "Forgot password?" functionality on the mobile app's login page.
+6. Test the “Forgot password?” functionality.

-9. Test the behavior of the "Stay signed in" option on the mobile app's login page.
+9. Test the “Stay signed in” option.

-10. Test login with multi-factor authentication (MFA) on the mobile app's login page.
+10. Test login with multi-factor authentication (MFA).

-12. Test the performance of the mobile app's login page on different mobile networks (3G, 4G, Wi-Fi).
+12. Test performance under different network types (3G, 4G, Wi-Fi).

 Read More: Top API Test Cases You Should Test